 On this course, you will deal with real-life cases and projects, honing your creativity, flexibility, professional insights and social skills in lean (start-up) projects and scrums that equip you to face the future of today’s gig economy.
 You will learn to innovate within a sustainable financial model or product, cooperating with financial experts in a business environment based on principles such as good finance, inclusive finance and international impact investment.
-Banks, insurance companies, pension funds and other traditional financial institutions will reap the rewards of your expertise on finance’s new frontier.
+New startups as well as banks, insurance companies, pension funds and other traditional financial institutions will reap the rewards of your expertise on finance’s new frontier.

-In the morning sessions, lecturers and guest speakers will share their expertise on emerging financing models and innovations.
-Such as fintechs, stacked financing and investments in startups and fast growing small and medium-sized enterprises (SMEs).
-In the afternoons, you will brainstorm on a financial innovation in a group.
-Together you work out a new financial product or service, and prepare a plan and funding request which you will present at the end of the first week.
+In the morning sessions, lecturers and guest speakers will share their expertise on the above topics.
+In the afternoons, you will work on a new financial product or service, complete this with a plan and financing request which you will present and pitch at the end of the first and second week.

-On the second week of the course, based in Norwich, you will acquire the practical knowledge and skills to get to grips with financial planning in an entrepreneurial context.
+During the second week of the course you will net to the abovementioned issues acquire the practical knowledge and skills to get to grips with financial planning in an entrepreneurial context.
 The focus will be on the financial questions that confront start-ups and SME ventures.
 What is a reasonable company valuation?
 How much capital should you raise at each stage?
 When should you raise it and from which source?
 How should you approach and manage various types of investors?

-You will also build financial models in Microsoft Excel and prepare business presentations aimed at attracting external funding.
+You will also build financial models and prepare business presentations aimed at attracting external funding.
 Add this to the interactive lectures, practical workshops and encounters with the business community, investors and entrepreneurs and you are ready to step into a new world of finance.